The Police and Crime Commissioner is responsible for agreeing the budget for Surrey Police and overseeing how it is spent.

 – Allowance Scheme 2021-22: Independent Members of Misconduct Panels

-– Allowance Scheme 2021-22: Legally Qualified Chair of Misconduct Panels and Police Appeal Tribunals
+– Allowance Scheme 2021-22: Legally Qualified Chair and Independent Members of Misconduct Panels and Police Appeal Tribunals